 Chaired by Vicky Foster, Head of the British Beet Research Organisation (BBRO)

 The Sofa Session is the time to take stock and look forward.
 Disruptive technology impacts business models and value chains – what are the implications for the ideas and innovations discussed in the conference?
 How near to market are they?
 What new opportunities do they offer?
 And how quickly?
 Building on our industry insights and the outputs of our design workshop looking forward to a net zero future by 2020, this session will also ask the speakers to project forward to a new world enabled by technology.

 Farmer: Tom Pearson, Manor Farm, Caxton

-Scientist: Paul Kersey, Deputy Director of Science, Kew Royal Botanical Gardens
+Scientist: Paul Kersey, Deputy Director of Science, the Royal Botanical Gardens, Kew

 Vet and investor: Matthew Dobbs, Digital Practice Lead for Stonehaven

 16:25 In the Long Run – Closing Comments

 As formal proceedings of REAP 2021 draw to a close, we “clock off” with some final thoughts and invite delegates to continue networking, have further online chats, check their meeting programme and gather their post-REAP thoughts.